scicloj/scicloj.github.io/content/en/docs/community/groups/probabilistic-modelling-study-group.md

 ## Recordings

 Some parts of the sessions will be recorded and shared with the group.
-Possibly, some parts of the recordings will be made public.
+Some parts will also be made public.

 ## Projects

 Participants will take on projects as individuals or small groups.

-Example project:
+Example projects:
 * read an article and share it with the group
-* reimplement an example we've learned using a different programming language or different library
+* reimplement an example we've learned using a different technology
 * explore a dataset with the methods learned

 ## Assumed background

 We will probably assume some background in programming, math, and statistics.
-The assumptions here will depend on your feedback on the survey and community discussions.
+This will be made more precise soon.

 ## Principles